mdalai/self-driving-car-vehicle-detection/writeup_template.md

 I applied following techniques:
 - Interest areas: ystart = 400, ystop = 656
+- Sliding window is too small, need to scale.

+Two ways to scale: scale the whole image smaller OR scale the sliding window bigger.

-- Scale the image smaller: scale = 1.5;  I can scale window size, but my model is expecting (64,64).
-So I decide to scale image size instead.
+scale the whole image smaller: scale = 1.5; the result:

 ![alt text][image_slide2]

+Scale up the sliding window size: scale = 1.5;  the window size will (96,96).
+The result:

+![alt text][image_slide21]

+I decided to use later one because the first one did not work out for me.
+To use later one, we have to resize window size to (64,64) before applying classifier.

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?